flipperdevices/flipperzero-firmware/README.md

-# FindMy Flipper - FindMy SmartTag Emulator
+# FindMy Flipper - AirTag and SmartTag Emulator

 This app extends the functionality of the FlipperZero's bluetooth capabilities, enabling it to act as an Apple AirTag, Samsung SmartTag, or a Tile Tracker.
 It utilizes the FlipperZero's BLE beacon to broadcast a SmartTag signal to be picked up by the FindMy Network.
 I made this to serve as a versatile tool for tracking purposes, offering the ability to clone existing tags, generate OpenHaystack key pairs for integration with Apple's FindMy network, and always know where your FlipperZero is.